amingilani/blog-old/_posts/2014-09-05-never-lose-2fa-backup-codes-again.md

 4. Send!
 5. That's it!

 Now if you never need your codes, just search for `to:me+2FAgithub@gmail.com` in your gmail and voila.
-The lazy man's backup. **Remember, this is a backup of your codes,** not the primary method to be storing your codes.
-This is no replacement for a good oldfashioned printout!
+The lazy man's secure backup. **Remember, this is a backup of your codes,** not the primary method to be storing your codes.
+This is no replacement for a good old fashioned printout!
 What do you think you'll do if you lose access to your Gmail?

+This works because Gmail ignores anything after the `+` sign after your username.
+You can send an email to `you+anything@gmail.com` and the email will always show up in your inbox.

+Freebie: When signing up for dodgy websites, use `you+dodgysite@gmail.com` as your email address.
+That way if they leak your email address to spammers, you can always set a filter to direct all mail to that email address into your Spam.